dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     ![Document Collection](images/13060-DocumentCollectionNameAndKey.png)

 1. A "**Workspace Collection**" is just what it sounds like, it is a collection of one or more "**Workspace**" instances.
-To upload a report, it must go into a Workspace, but at the time this is being writting you can't create new Workspaces in the portal.
+To upload a report, it must go into a Workspace, but at the time of this writing you can't create new Workspaces in the Azure portal.
 The rest of our interaction with the Power BI Embedded service will be via the "**powerbi-cli** npm package (<a target="_blank" href="https://www.npmjs.com/package/powerbi-cli">link</a>).
 Open a command prompt or terminal window and issue the following npm command to install the "**powerbi-cli**" package globally:

     ```text
     npm install -g powerbi-cli